Rohit-Medpalli123/Personal_Website/_posts/2020-02-01-ChromeDriver.md

 driver.get('http://christopher.su')
 print driver.title
 ```

+### Using XVFB with Robot framework:
+Use the library mentioned Below

 ### Footnotes:
 1: You can find all the ChromeDriver releases here.
 If you’re using a 32-bit system or a non-Linux OS, the ChromeDriver download used above won’t work.